 Over the 2018 Christmas holiday I decided to sit down and start on a project that has been on my mind for a long time: writing a 90s computer virus.
-I decided to start this blog to chronicle my progress and hopefully spark your interest in retro computer viruses.
+This blog exists to chronicle my progress and hopefully spark your interest in retro computer viruses.

 Why a virus?